 Becoming a professor, researcher, or educator

-The AEA's Universal Academic Questionnaire Summary Statistics reports that starting salaries for assistant professors at all PhD granting institutions was $135,583 in 2019-2020.
+The AEA's Universal Academic Questionnaire Summary Statistics reports that average starting salaries for assistant professors at PhD granting institutions was $140,767 in 2020-2021.
 The table below reports the average salary of economists at each academic rank by type of institution.

-Average Academic Salary Offers for Senior Level Economists by Rank and Type of Institution, 2019-2020
+Average Academic Salaries for Tenured or Tenure-Track Economists by Rank and Type of Institution, 2020-2021

 |Rank of Academic Economist||